Normie Osborn: Fictional character biography

-When Osborn acquires the Carnage symbiote and transforms into the Red Goblin, Osborn attempts to gain his grandson Normie's aid by infusing a portion of the Carnage symbiote into Normie, turning into "Goblin Childe".
+When Norman Osborn acquires the Carnage symbiote and transforms into the Red Goblin, Osborn attempts to gain his grandson Normie's aid by infusing a portion of the Carnage symbiote into Normie, turning into "Goblin Childe".
 Despite the symbiote amplifying Normie's jealousy of his half-brother Stanley, Normie throws off its influence when he witnesses his grandfather try to kill his parents, realizing in the process that the villain was actually his own grandfather and not Spider-Man.
-The symbiote fragment is subsequently separated from Normie while the main symbiote is apparently destroyed during the final battle between Red Goblin and Spider-Man.
-It is implied that Liz and Mark kept at least some of the symbiote in storage for some future use.
-However, it showed that some of the symbiote still remained in his body, swirling in the boy's eye.
+The symbiote fragment is subsequently separated from Normie while the main symbiote is apparently destroyed.
+However, it showed that some of the symbiote still remained in Normie's body.